Cypherball/funsigns-frontend/README.md

+# FUNSIGNS

+The frontend for Funsigns, a fun way to do your assignments!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).